 Before the ever-increasing level of obesity around the world, people were only concerned about health and fitness.
 But now maintaining a low weight, controlling blood pressure, blood sugar, and triglycerides classify what is known as “metabolic health.”

-Medical researchers believe that metabolic health isn’t just about losing weight.
+Medical researchers believe that health isn’t just about losing weight.
 It’s about making sure that you possess enough muscle mass to regulate your blood sugar level.
 This means that if you are suffering from metabolic syndrome, you might be skinny and unhealthy just like you might be obese and unhealthy.

 So, questions arise in minds of people; How to measure the status of metabolic health on your own?
-Although there’s no standard definition of metabolic health yet defined by the medical community, we’ve sourced some top experts’ opinion and compiled six primary markers to consider while gauging your metabolic health:
+Although there’s no standard definition of health yet defined by the medical community, we’ve sourced some top experts’ opinion and compiled six primary markers to consider while gauging your metabolic health:

 Experts say that waist circumference is quite important, even more important than your weight.
-For men, a waist circumference greater than 40 inches could lead to metabolic diseases.
+For men, a waist circumference greater than 40 inches could lead to diseases.
 Similarly, for women, waist circumference should be 35 inches at maximum.

 The waist circumference is measured right above the hip bones, usually at the most narrow part of the waist.
 As metabolic syndrome takes its toll, weight gain in the abdominal region can increase the risk a lot.

-The blood sugar level before and after eating is another important marker to determine metabolic health.
+The blood sugar level before and after eating is another important marker to determine health.
 Though it might be difficult to test pre- and post-eating sugar levels through regular medical settings might not be possible, the comprehensive metabolic panel (CMP) can be used to cover fasting blood glucose.
 Doctors recommend a fasting blood glucose level to be around 70-80 mg/dL.
 Fasting blood glucose level greater than 100 mg/dL indicates insulin or blood sugar problems.

 Triglyceride levels are the end product of digestion and breaking down of fats in the food you eat.
 Doctors consider Triglyceride levels important in the estimation of fat metabolism.
 A triglyceride level above 100 is questionable, while the level above 150 is considered as a metabolic disease.